Loading…

 Ant Media Server does not include any built in AI or video analytics capabilities.
 Its focus is squarely on video transport, and any analytics requirements must be addressed by integrating external AI services, building custom computer vision pipelines, or using third party analytics platforms.
 This means that organizations needing capabilities like face recognition, object detection, or behavioral analytics must architect, deploy, and maintain separate systems alongside Ant Media.

-Visylix includes 10 native AI models that process video within the streaming pipeline itself.
+Visylix includes 13 native AI models that process video within the streaming pipeline itself.
 Face recognition achieves 99.7 percent accuracy and operates in real time across live video feeds.
-Object detection, ANPR, crowd density estimation, pose estimation, PPE compliance monitoring, heat map generation, motion detection, and unique person counting are all available out of the box.
-These models run on GPU accelerated infrastructure using TensorRT and OpenVINO, delivering enterprise grade inference performance without requiring data to leave the platform.
+Object detection, ANPR, crowd density estimation, pose estimation, PPE compliance monitoring, heat map generation, motion detection, unique person counting, intrusion detection, and line crossing detection are all available out of the box.
+These models run on GPU accelerated infrastructure using hardware-accelerated inference, delivering enterprise grade inference performance without requiring data to leave the platform.

 The gap in AI capabilities is not a criticism of Ant Media, which was never designed to be an analytics platform.
 However, for organizations whose use cases require intelligence on top of streaming, such as security monitoring, retail analytics, smart city deployments, or industrial safety, the absence of native AI in Ant Media means significant additional development and integration effort.
 Visylix eliminates this effort by delivering streaming and intelligence as a single integrated product.